 How do we interpret test results and act on this interpretation?

 Interpretation of test results takes place in two stages:

 1. Analysis and matching received metrics against the requirements or respective metrics of the previous tests.

 At this stage, we pay attention to the throughput capacity, response time, traffic volume, and degree of errors.
 If there is a long response time and mistakes are revealed, it doesn’t mean the test has failed.

 When analyzing load metrics, the percentile score is applied.
 What makes this measurement important in test analysis?
 As an app owner, you’ll be able to grasp how many users will enjoy the given response time and if this matches your goal.

 Percentile means the percentage of values not exceeded by a particular value.
-For example, 50 percentile with a response time of 5 seconds means that half of the transactions (or 50% of them) are not slower than 5 seconds or even faster.
+For example, the 50 percentile with a response time of 5 seconds means that half of the transactions (or 50% of them) are not slower than 5 seconds or even faster.

-When these metrics are ready, engineers put a certain threshold for the next test(s) and all values beyond this range won’t be able to go through it.
+When these metrics are ready, engineers put a certain threshold for the next test(s), and all values beyond this range won’t be able to go through it.

 2. Analysis of system metrics of the services and hardware integrated into the app.